-1FRESHMAN SEMINAR: Required of all first-time freshmen and all transfer students with fewer than 30 total semester hours of credit.
+&lt;sup>1FRESHMAN SEMINAR: Required of all first-time freshmen and all transfer students with fewer than 30 total semester hours of credit.

-NOTE: Not all courses listed in the catalog are available 100% online (see the GENERAL RULES AND RECOMMENDATIONS section for the School of Business.
+NOTE: Not all courses listed in the catalog are available 100% online (see the GENERAL RULES AND RECOMMENDATIONS section for the COLLEGE OF BUSINESS.